-Criteria 4 3 Advanced 2 1 0 0

-Expert Intermediate Basic Not Not

-evident applica

-ble

-Table Set-Up Prepares Prepares Prepares work Lab area is Not Not

-work area work area area disorganized. evident applica

-completely completely adequately - bench set ble

-before before before starting up (N/A)

-starting the starting the the lab, with

-lab, without lab, with direction.

-direction. some

-direction.

-Lab Performs all Performs all Performs all Performs Not Not

-Technical technical technical technical technical evident applica

-Skills skills using skills using skills using a skills using an technical ble

-an exemplary a very good good inadequate skills (N/A)

-technique, technique, technique, technique, not

-without with some with direct following

-direction. direction. instruction. direction.
+Criteria 4 3 Advanced 2 1 0 0 Expert Intermediate Basic Not Not evident applica ble Table Set-Up Prepares Prepares Prepares work Lab area is Not Not work area work area area disorganized. evident bench set applica ble completely before completely before adequately before starting (N/A) starting the starting the the lab, with up $(\mathbf{N}/\mathbf{A})$ lab, without lab, with direction. direction. some uncetion. direction.
+Lab Performs all Performs all Performs all Performs Not Not Technical technical technical technical technical evident applica Skills skills using skills using skills using a skills using an technical ble an exemplary a very good good inadequate skills (N/A) technique, technique, technique, technique, not without with some with direct following direction. direction. instruction. direction.
+Follow The student The student The student The student Not Not Procedures reads and reads and reads but does does not read evident applica follows follows not follow or follow procedure ble procedures, exactly, procedures, very well, procedures and direction. procedure.
+(N/A) without with some direction. direction.
+Use of The student Advance Intermediate Basic Not Not Equipment cares, The student The student The student evident applica maintains, cares, somewhat does not care, Not ble and maintains, cares, maintain or evident (N/A) demonstrates and maintains and has poor use of outstanding demonstrate demonstrates equipment equipment equipment good equipment knowledge. knowledge. equipment knowledge. knowledge.

-Follow Procedures The student reads and follows procedures, exactly, without direction.
-The student reads and follows procedures, very well, with some direction.
-The student reads but does not follow procedures and direction.
-The student does not read or follow procedure.
-Not evident procedure Not applica ble (N/A) Use of Equipment The student cares, maintains, and demonstrates outstanding equipment knowledge.
-Advance The student cares, maintains, and demonstrate good equipment knowledge.
-Intermediate The student somewhat cares, maintains and demonstrates equipment knowledge.
-Basic The student does not care, maintain or has poor equipment knowledge.
-Not evident Not evident use of equipment Not applica ble (N/A) Interpretation of the results Results are interpreted in an easy-to-comprehend manner, and include all necessary/relevant data.
-Results are interpreted in a somewhat easy-to-comprehend manner and include all necessary/re levant data.
+Interpretation of the results Results are interpreted in an easy-to- comprehend manner, and include all necessary/ relevant data.
+Results are interpreted in a somewhat easy-to- comprehend manner and include all necessary/re levant data.
 Results are somewhat easy to interpret, but do not include all necessary/ relevant data.
 Results are difficult to interpret, and/or inaccurate do not include all necessary/ relevant data.
 Not evident interpretat ion of results Not applica ble (N/A) Overall Effort The student shows exemplary effort and needs very little direction.
 The student shows a very good effort, but needs some direction.
 The student shows good effort, but needs direction.
 The student does not show any effort.
 Not evident effort Not applica ble (N/A) Confidence The student demonstrates outstanding confidence and knowledge in performing procedures.
 The student demonstrate s good confidence and knowledge in performing procedures.
 The student demonstrates confidence but no knowledge in performing procedures.
 The student does not demonstrate confidence and/or knowledge in performing procedures.
 Not evident confidenc e Not applica ble (N/A) Attendance The student has attended every lab, and always- on time.
-Lab Advance The student has missed only one lab, and/or Intermediate The student has missed more than one lab, and/or has Basic The student has missed more than one lab, and /or Not evident attendance Not applica ble (N/A
+Lab Report on time.
+Advance The student has missed only one lab, and/or has been tardy, but has called in.
+Lab Report late 1 day.
+Intermediate The student has missed more than one lab, and/or has been tardy, but not always called in.
+Lab Report late 2 days Basic The student has missed more than one lab, and /or has been tardy, but does not call in.
+Lab Report late more than 2 days.
+Not evident attendance Not applica ble (N/A Questionnair e/Lab Report Pristine lab report Advance Lab report with one error.
+Intermediate Lab report with two errors Basic Lab report with three errors Not evident lab report Not applica ble (N/A report